awsdocs/aws-storagegateway-user-guide/doc_source/hardware-appliance-issues.md

 # Troubleshooting Hardware Appliance Issues<a name="hardware-appliance-issues"></a>

-The following topics discuss issues that you might encounter with the Hardware Appliance, and suggestions on troubleshooting these\.
+The following topics discuss issues that you might encounter with the AWS Storage Gateway Hardware Appliance, and suggestions on troubleshooting these\.

 ## You Can't Determine the Service IP Address<a name="service_ip_address"></a>